larsville/git-primer/README.md

 ### git-primer

-This file is mean to help you get started with Git and GitHub.
+This file is meant to help you start learning Git and GitHub.
 It is not a tutorial.
 It is an introduction to the basic concepts and terminology, with pointers to more information that might be especially useful to beginners.
-It aims to be clear, unambiguous, correct, and helpful.
+It aims to be helpful by being clear, unambiguous, correct, and relatively concise.

 ## Background